 Appellant maintains that one of the reasons for the large transactions is that credit is extended to loyal customers, and their tabs are paid in full when they receive their SNAP benefits.
-Appellant contends it did not commit these violations for financial gain, but to help SNAP participants.

-When a retailer attempts to refute charges of trafficking by claiming it maintains credit accounts, the retailer must provide adequate proof that credit accounts existed at the time the suspicious transactions occurred so that the ROD can compare such proof with transactions outlined in the letter of charges.
+When a retailer attempts to refute charges of trafficking by claiming it maintains credit accounts, the retailer must provide adequate proof that credit accounts existed at the time the suspicious transactions occurred so that the ROC can compare such proof with transactions outlined in the letter of charges.
 This is because it is not uncommon for retailers to make false admissions of credit in an attempt to obtain a lesser penalty after committing the more egregious violation of trafficking.
-Without substantial documentation that credit was extended to SNAP customers, it is impossible to compare against any specific transactions outlined in the letter of charges dated May 28, 2019, or substantiate that such transactions were indeed the result of credit account repayments.
+Without substantial documentation that credit was extended to SNAP customers, it is impossible to compare against any specific transactions outlined in the letter of charges dated November 4, 2021, or substantiate that such transactions were indeed the result of credit account repayments.